-Mothers' age at menopause may predict daughters' ovarian reserveNovember 6th, 2012 in Medical research /
+Mothers' age at menopause may predict daughters' ovarian reserveNovember 6, 2012 in Medicine & Health / Medical research

 A mother's age at menopause may predict her daughter's fertility in terms of the numbers of eggs remaining in her ovaries, according to the new research published online in Europe's leading reproductive medicine journal Human Reproduction today.